Dolphins' Coach Brian Flores 'Coach Of The Year In NFL' Says CBS' Andrew Catalon

 “That has to be the key number one for Miami is stop the run.
 Try to make Cam Newton and that passing game beat you.
 That’s the thing with Miami, they stop the run, then they can really get after the quarterback.
 They blitz all the time because they have so much confidence in their corners Xavien Howard and Byron Jones to hold up in man-to-man coverage,” said Catalon.
 “If they’re able to slow down the run, then they’re going to start blitzing and they know they have such a strong back end with those two corners.
 That is to me what makes Miami so dangerous defensively.”

 Newton and the Patriots were stymied last week by the Rams so there is certainly potential for Miami to do the same.
-The question then shifts to the offense which is likely to be missing key play makers like tight end Mike Gesicki and receiver Jakeem Grant.
-If that’s the case, will Tua have enough weapons to get the job done against a still stingy Patriots passing defense?
+The question then shifts to the offense and how they handle the Patriots defense.
+The Dolphins got some good news Wednesday as receivers DaVante Parker and Jakeem Grant both participated in practice despite hamstring injuries and running back Matt Breida made his return to practice for the first time since being placed on the Reserve/COVID-19 list on December 4.
+Tight end Mike Gesicki remains a question mark for Sunday after injuring his shoulder against the Chiefs.
+Will Tua have enough weapons to get the job done against a still stingy Patriots passing defense?

 How that question is answered Sunday will play a big role in the Dolphins postseason hopes.
 Lose Sunday and the team’s playoff chances drop from 25 to seven percent in FiveThirtyEight’s projection model.